StanfordBDHG/HealthKitOnFHIR/README.md

 )

-// run the query on the HKHealthStore let results = try await query.result(for: healthStore)
+// run the query on the HKHealthStore let results = try? await query.result(for: healthStore)

-// convert the results to FHIR observations let observations = results.compactMap { sample in
+// convert the results to FHIR observations let observations = results?.compactMap { sample in
     try? sample.observation
 }